Who Pays an Injured Person’s No-Fault Insurance Benefits?

 Lawyer Commentary on No-Fault Statute: MCL 500.3114

-Under most circumstances, there will be No-Fault insurance available to someone who has suffered personal injury in an auto accident in Michigan.
-This is the order of priority that auto accident victims will follow:
+Under most circumstances, there will be a source of No-Fault insurance available to provide benefits to a driver or passenger who has suffered a personal injury in an auto accident in Michigan.

-- First priority – No-fault insurer of injured occupant
+- First priority – No-Fault insurer of the injured occupant

-- Second priority – No-fault insurer of injured occupant’s spouse
+- Second priority – No-Fault insurer of the injured occupant’s spouse

-- Third priority – No-fault insurer of resident relative of injured occupant
+- Third priority – No-Fault insurer of the injured occupant’s resident relative

-This order of priority reflects the general rule under Michigan law, but there are some important exceptions under the Michigan No-Fault Act.
+The summary of the “order of priority” rules above reflects the general rule under Michigan law, but there are important exceptions under the Michigan No-Fault Act.

 Exception: Vehicles in the Business of Transporting Passengers